 There is little doubt that Disability Studies should be rooted in the work of disabled people and their organisations.
 An understanding of history is vital if we are to engage with the present and influence the future.
 But all too often we have little or no knowledge of the concerns and insights of those who went before.

-The aim of the Disability Archive UK is to provide disabled people, students and scholars with an interest in this and related fields, access to the writings of those disability activists, writers and allies whose work may no longer be easily accessible in the public domain.
+The aim of the Disability Archive UK was established by Professor Colin Barnes to provide disabled people, students and scholars with an interest in this and related fields, access to the writings of those disability activists, writers and allies whose work may no longer be easily accessible in the public domain.
 It is hoped that the documents available via the Archive will help to inform current and future debates on disability and related issues.
-The Archive will be periodically expanded to include other material as and when it becomes available.

 Conditions of use

 Files and articles may be freely downloaded and reproduced in other formats for those without access to a computer.